42BV/rest-convention/04-frequent-scenarios.md

 public void handlesAuthenticationException() {}
 ```

 Client side changes dealing with a 401 exception, generally entail redirecting the user to a login screen.
 Note that several resource requests may simultaneously trigger a 401 response, potentially triggering multiple login redirects.
+You can consider an [immediate / leading debounce][leading-debounce] or a check to see if the login page has already been loaded.

 ### 403 / Unauthorized